sokolhessnerlab/sokolhessnerlab.github.io/index.md

 4. Your **information** for your [website profile](#4-website).
 5. Your **IRB training completion certificates** ([see below](#human-subjects-training) for more information).

-He will then add you to...
+He will then add you to the...
+- lab Slack.
-- the lab Slack and email lists.
+- lab email lists.
-- the lab GitHub organization.
+- lab GitHub organization.
-- the secure DU drives.
+- the secure DU drive.
 - the important lab Google documents and calendars.
 - the website.
 - the lab IRB protocol.